IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 If the dataset is not locked (or if there is no lock of the specified type), the API will exit with a warning message.

-(Note that the API calls above all support both the database id and persistent identifier notation for referencing the dataset)
+(Note that all of these API calls support both the database id and persistent identifier notation for referencing the dataset)

 Files